shaypal5/dike/README.rst

 Created by `Shay Palachy <http://www.shaypalachy.com/>`_ (shay.palachy@gmail.com).

-``dike`` is named after `Dike, the Greek goddess of justice <https://en.wikipedia.org/wiki/Dike_(mythology)>`_, as she is meant to help you make the right choice.
+``dike`` is named after `Dike, the Greek goddess of justice <https://en.wikipedia.org/wiki/Dike_(mythology)>`_, as she is meant to help you make the right choice of pre-trained word embeddings.
 The symbol ᘯ was chosen for its visual similarity to the Libra symbol, the constellation representing Dike.

 .. |PyPI-Status| image:: https://img.shields.io/pypi/v/dike.svg